Shalin0410/sketchtune/README.md

 To ensure a seamless experience, the web UI, Claude AI, and Spotify Search API needed to be integrated in a way that provided artists with real-time feedback.
 We aimed to facilitate the artists' work without interruption, allowing them to continue drawing while we asynchronously processed their artwork with Claude AI and retrieved the corresponding Spotify playlist.

 We faced several challenges integrating Spotify's Web SDK for dynamic music playback while artists worked on their creations.
 The SDK required users to have a Spotify Premium subscription, which limited accessibility for many potential users.
 Additionally, the Spotify SDK was optimized for React, while our project, SketchTune, was built using the Svelte framework, leading to compatibility issues.
-To address these constraints, we decided to utilize the Spotify Search API instead.
-By retrieving song preview URLs directly from the API and embedding them, we enabled music playback without the need for a Premium account or altering the project's framework.
-This solution preserved the intended functionality while enhancing accessibility, creating a smooth and adaptable experience for all users.
+We decided to utilize the Spotify Search API to address these constraints instead.
+By retrieving song preview URLs directly from the API and embedding them, we enabled music playback without needing a Premium account or altering the project's framework.
+This solution preserved the intended functionality while enhancing accessibility, creating a smooth and adaptable user experience.

-To create an accurate Spotify playlist using Claude AI, it was essential to find the correct documentation.
+Finding the correct documentation was essential to creating an accurate Spotify playlist using Claude AI.
 Due to several conflicting sources, identifying the right documentation ensured that the web UI could seamlessly integrate with the AI model and successfully retrieve the playlist from Claude AI.

 ### Accomplishments that you’re proud of
-With the right prompt engineering we were able to provide a playlist
+With the right prompt engineering, our Calude AI model created a diverse playlist for the artist that could fit various artists with different ethnic/cultural backgrounds.
+Based on the drawings provided to the model, it was able to determine the mood and style of the artists.

 ### What you learned
+- Explored the process of integrating artificial intelligence with the Svelte framework, focusing on how to create seamless interactions between them.
+- Gained an understanding of how the image analyzing model developed by Claude AI operates and learned how to generate a Spotify playlist based on the analysis results.
+- Encountered some challenges with the Spotify SDK, which prompted us to discover effective workarounds.
+Specifically, we learned how to embed the preview URL obtained from the Spotify Search API, enabling a smoother experience when accessing music content.

 ### What's next for The Project